 (2) Food Supply.
-Foods, which are used by the manatee in North Carolina, are unknown.
-In Florida, their diet consists primarily of vascular plants.
+Specific food sources utilized by the manatee in North Carolina are unknown; however, the manatee diet in Florida consists primarily of vascular plants and is likely the same in North Carolina, including aquatic vegetation and salt marsh grasses.
 The proposed action will involve minimal change to the physical habitat of the estuary with no known impacts to vascular plants and overall estuarine and nearshore productivity should remain high throughout the project area.
 Therefore, potential food sources for the manatee should be unaffected.

 (3) Relationship to Critical Periods in Life Cycle.
 Since the manatee is considered to be an infrequent summer resident of the North Carolina coast, the proposed action should have little effect on the manatee since its habitat and food supply will not be significantly impacted.
-In regards to vessel collisions, the proposed borrow sites are located between 1-6 miles offshore and the hopper dredge pumpout stations will be located within a mile offshore; thus, hopper dredging activities will not occur in the estuarine or inlet habitat area and direct impacts from collision will not occur.
+In regards to vessel collisions, the proposed borrow sites are located offshore and the hopper dredge pumpout stations will be located within a mile offshore; thus, hopper dredging activities will not occur in the estuarine or inlet habitat area and direct impacts from collision will not occur.
 Nonetheless, the Corps will implement precautionary measures for avoiding impacts to manatees from associated transiting vessels during construction activities, as detailed in the "Guidelines for Avoiding Impacts to the West Indian Manatee" established by the USFWS.

 (4) Effect Determination.
-Since the habitat and food supply of the manatee will not be significantly impacted, overall occurrence of manatees in the project vicinity is infrequent, all hopper dredging will occur in the offshore environment, and precautionary measures for avoiding impacts to manatees, as established by USFWS, will be implemented for transiting vessels associated with the project, the proposed action may affect by is not likely to adversely affect the manatee.
+Since the habitat and food supply of the manatee will not be significantly impacted, overall occurrence of manatees in the project vicinity is infrequent, all dredging will occur in the offshore environment, and precautionary measures for avoiding impacts to manatees, as established by USFWS, will be implemented for transiting vessels associated with the project, the proposed action may affect not likely to adversely affect the manatee.

-3.02.4 Sea Turtles.
+4.02.3 Sea Turtles.